 Fifth grade is dedicated to preparing students for middle school while learning to be more independent and responsible for their successful academic career.
 Students have the opportunity to test important social skills through cooperation and communication with group projects and team building activities.

 The language arts curriculum focuses on writing and improving skills by creating a variety of writing lessons such as research papers, narrative and explanatory text.
-Fifth graders study different genre of novels including Wonder, Rain Reign, Chains, Number the Stars, and Fish in a Tree.
+Fifth graders study different genre of novels including Where the Red Fern Grows, The Westing Game, Wonder, Watson's Go to Birmingham.

 Social studies focuses on the time prior to, during, and after the United States Revolutionary War.
 Major topics in science include classifying living things, cells, and matter.
 The Math curriculum challenges students as they begin to multiply and divide fractions and decimals.

 Our Catholic faith plays a significant role in everyday activities beginning with Mass each morning.
 During religion class, fifth graders discuss Christ’s life as model for our lives, and students study and reflect upon the attitudes and responses of those called by Christ, particularly during Christ’s life on Earth.